NordicMediaSolutions/nms-amazon-affiliate/README.md

-nms-amazon-affiliate
+NSM - Amazon Affiliate
 ====================

 Add items to your site from amazon affiliate.
+Using WordPRess Custoum-Post-Type for managing items.